 It is essential to ingest a balanced diet in order to regularize your sleep cycle and consequently reduce migraine attacks or headaches.

 Magnesium, on the other hand, is known to reduce migraines.
 Hence, it is essential to enhance the intake of magnesium and other important minerals to keep those migraine attacks at bay!

-One of the best remedy to prevent headaches in drinking water.
-Studies have confirmed the existence of water-deprivation headache.
+One of the best remedies to prevent headaches is drinking water.
+Studies have confirmed the existence of water-deprivation headaches.
 This headache is associated with irritability and decreased concentration.
 Hence, it is essential to drink the prescribed amount of water every day.

 - Get a massage:

-Getting massages actually help with sleep issues.
+Getting massages helps with sleep issues.
 Massages relax your muscles and release the tension.
-This can actually help in getting better sleep.
+This can help in getting better sleep.

 - Use peppermint or lavender oil: